Baby Led Weaning Meatballs

 Another nutrition fact about this baby meatball recipe is that the sweetpotatoes, which are high in Vitamin C, can help with iron absorption.

-We love so many sweet potato recipes for kids for this reason.
+We love sweet potato recipes for kids for this reason.
 I always rely on several sweet potato recipes for baby led weaning.

 We’ll usually start around 5-6 months with these breastmilk popsicles and then ease into baby led weaning with these meatballs.